 In the 2012-2017 VHSL, performance measures were collected using aggregate program data.
 This meant that services and outcomes performance could not be disaggregated by race, ethnicity or other key demographic factors.
 Aggregate data collection also prohibited staff from analyzing unique individuals served across the VHSL.

-Beginning in 2019, the VSHSL will require contractors, unless excepted, to submit individual-level data for reporting.
+Beginning in 2019, the VSHSL will require contractors, unless exempted, to submit individual-level data for reporting.
 At the time of writing this plan, DCSH is working with King County Department of Information Technology (KCIT) to develop a method to allow other entities to securely report individual-level data to King County.

 With individual-level data, the VSHSL will be able to disaggregate measures of how much, how well and is anyone better off by race, ethnicity or other important demographics at both the program level and in combination across programs.
 The VSHSL will also be able to report a better estimate of the unduplicated numbers of clients served.
 This statistic will be an estimate because it will not be possible to de-duplicate clients who are reported anonymously, such as survivors of domestic violence or recipients of legal services.